functionland/ADR/Fula Pools/Replication of Event List for pools/meetings/SEP.5.2022.md

 We do not need to know what is exactly inside the event list at the begining.
 We start and as requirements come up we mature it.
 If we put a version in each event, then as new versionscome up, we know if the event were created based on an older version or not and can act accordingly for backward compatability.

-### Keywords: IPLD, Event List, go-ipld-prime, CAR file
+### Keywords: IPLD, Event List, go-ipld-prime, CAR file, Event Sourcing

 ## Replicate List of events (ignore the content)
 we can use something like go-ipld-prime and extract IPLD info and package into CAR files.
 Since IPFS-Cluster natively understand s the CAR files, it seems a good choice for replication.